 Printed Name of Minor

-Signature of Parent/Legal Guardian Printed Name of Parent/Legal Guardian
+Signature of Parent/Legal Guardian

+Printed Name of Parent/Legal Guardian
-Date

-niversity of Northern Colorado Minors in Laboratory Facilities Policy.
-I may be dangerous to my health and safety and that I may be removed eviations in compliance.
+I have read, understand, and will adhere to the University of Northern Colorado Minors in Laboratory Facilities Policy.
+I understand that failure to comply with this Policy may be dangerous to my health and safety and that I may be removed from the facility immediately for any failures or deviations in compliance.

 Signature of Minor

-Date